Running in the heat: PREPARE, ADAPT AND SURVIVE

 SOME TIPS TO APPLY (IF POSSIBLE)

-Cover your body: Wear light clothing with vents.
+Cover your body: Wear light clothing with air vents.
 Consider wearing a cap, or better yet, sunglasses to reduce heat build-up in your head.
-Before leaving, apply a broad-spectrum, sweat-resistant SPF 30 sunscreen or more on all exposed skin.
+Before you go, apply a broad spectrum, sweat resistant sunscreen of SPF 30 or higher to all exposed skin.